-The Specialized Allez range consists of great entry level first road bikes and crit racing machines - we explain what's available to help you choose the right model for you
+The Specialized Allez range consists of great entry level road bikes and a crit racing machine - we help you choose the right model for you

 Being a consistently best selling bike for the American giants – and indeed for retailers all over the world – the Allez has received a lot of design hours.